Braider

 A custom user interface that merges videos from YouTube channels into a sortable and filterable table.

-Using my prototype, Braider, you can browse thousands of videos from multiple channels, including sorting videos on different values such as the number of views or length.
+Using this prototype you can browse thousands of videos from multiple channels, including sorting videos on different values such as the number of views or length.
 If you tried to browse YouTube in your browser like this you would need multiple tabs each requiring 400+ MiB of memory.

-- a simple text search that matches titles and descriptions.
+- a simple text search that matches titles and video descriptions.

-- centering on videos.
-Use the sidebar to filter the videos, highlight one of the shown videos and then reset the filter.
+- centering on videos: Use the sidebar to filter the videos.
+Select one of the shown videos and then reset or change the filter.
 The selected video is now shown in the context of the full braid.

 - a JavaScript test suite using my own implementation of the describe-it-should test pattern.